marcinrek/sauron/README.md

 | ```timeout```      | ```number```  | Single request timeout in ms   |

 ## Changelog
+* v1.3.0
+    * add option to send cookies with tough-cookie https://www.npmjs.com/package/tough-cookie
+    * Node version >= 15 may be required due to an issue with tough-cookie on Windows
 * v1.2.0
     * code cleanup
     * added settings.json for application settings